eclipse-zenoh/zenoh-pico/examples/packages/zenohpico-mylinux/README.md

 and provides descriptor files for:

 - `platforms/mylinux.cmake`
-- `system/mylinux.cmake`
-- `backends/serial/uart_mylinux.cmake`

-The example reuses Zenoh-Pico's built-in `network`, `tcp`, and `udp` pieces and adds only an external system layer and serial backend.
+The example reuses Zenoh-Pico's built-in `network`, `tcp`, and `udp` pieces and adds only an external system layer and serial transport target.
 The system layer uses a custom platform marker, `ZENOH_MYLINUX`, and provides the corresponding platform header, `zenoh_mylinux_platform.h`.

 ## Package layout